wstrother/ahp_twitch_bot_site/index.md

 * **state:** defines a set of arbitrary data and variables that can be set or referenced by certain commands

-In the example JSON above, you will see I have used *:command* to represent the individual commands that will be defined in this file, but note that here I used *:command* as a shorthand for the JSON specification that will be defined in the following sections.
+In the example JSON above, you will see I have used *:command* to represent the individual commands that will be defined in this file, but note that this is just a shorthand for the JSON specification that will be defined in the following sections.

 ---

 ## Defining Commands

-Commands defined within your JSON data will need to be expressed as an array that contain a series of arguments.
+Commands defined within your JSON data will need to be expressed as an array that contain a series of parameters.
 This array will always begin by specifying a CommandClass, then the *name* of the command, (i.e.: how it is invoked in chat) and then any initialization parameters.

 **Note**: The terms "parameter" and "argument" are often interchangeable, but here I use "parameter" to refers specifically to the "initialization arguments" of the command itself.